pistacheio/pistache/README.md

 Pistache is a modern and elegant HTTP and REST framework for C++.
 It is entirely written in pure-C++17[*](#linux-only) and provides a clear and pleasant API.

+Pistache supports Linux and macOS.
+To use in macOS, see the file: *Building on macOS.txt*

 ## Documentation

 We are still looking for a volunteer to document fully the API.
 In the mean time, partial documentation is available at [pistacheio.github.io/pistache/](https://pistacheio.github.io/pistache/).
 If you are interested in helping with this, please open an issue ticket.